 No one wants to run out of gas every other day.
 But those enormous tanks are hard to move and store.
 So, understanding how long certain size gas tanks last helps rookie welders zero on the right size for their particular needs.

 You can use some guidelines and calculations to determine the expected duration times for popular-sized tanks.
 So, we have compiled the data into this handy reference article.
 Hopefully, it will help those new to welding select a properly sized tank.

 Size and weight always matter, and we have also included the dimensions and weight of the various tanks too.
 You need to know if a certain gas tank can fit in your truck, welding cart, shop, etc.

 Popular Welding Gas Bottle Sizes for MIG and TIG

 There are many size gas MIG/TIG tanks on the market.
-But let’s home in on the three main sizes a homeowner, or hobby welder will most likely use; the 40, 80, or 125 cubic feet (“cf”) tanks of Argon or MIG gas mixture (75% Argon, 25% CO2).
+But the three main sizes a homeowner, or hobby welder will most likely use is the 40, 80, or 125 cubic feet (“cf”) tanks of Argon or MIG gas mixture (75% Argon, 25% CO2).

 The largest of the three sizes provide plenty of use time without sacrificing too much portability.
 So, if you have the room, and can afford it, go with the larger 125 cf tank.
 Otherwise, select the 40 or 80 cf tank based on your available space and budget.

 You should also keep refills in mind.
 A larger tank is cheaper to fill.
 To get “twice” as much gas during a refill is not that much more.
 So again, always get the largest tank you have room for and can afford.